gentledev0717/smartdev0218/README.md

 </div>
 <!-- ### 💻 &nbsp;About Me  -->

-- ## &nbsp; Passionate Full-stack developer with over 7 years experience in software development with Blockchain and smart contracts.
+- ### Passionate Full-stack developer with over 7 years experience in software development with Blockchain and smart contracts.
-- ## &nbsp; Seeking out for new technologies and staying up-to-date firmly on market & industry trends, I have possessed lots of golden skills and know-hows in diverging IT fields.
+- ### Seeking out for new technologies and staying up-to-date firmly on market & industry trends, I have possessed lots of golden skills and know-hows in diverging IT fields.
-- ## &nbsp; Proficient in various platforms, languages, and embedded systems.
+- ### Proficient in various platforms, languages, and embedded systems.
-- ## &nbsp; Experienced with the latest cutting-edge development tools and procedures.
+- ### Experienced with the latest cutting-edge development tools and procedures.
-- ## &nbsp; Able to effectively self-manage during independent projects, as well as collaborate in a team setting.
+- ### Able to effectively self-manage during independent projects, as well as collaborate in a team setting.

 <div style=" font-size: medium; color: #447ff7" align=center>
 <p  align="center">